Quinton Hoover

 Quinton B. Hoover (March 16, 1964 – April 20, 2013) was an American artist best known for his art in the collectible trading card game Magic: The Gathering.

 Career

 Hoover drew over 70 pieces for the Magic: The Gathering collectible card game.
 Quinton was the artist for the Magic card "Proposal" which creator Richard Garfield used to propose to his then-girlfriend (and future wife), Lily Wu.
 Quinton worked as an illustrator for many other card games including Middle-earth Collectible Card Game, and role playing books, including Dungeons & Dragons books such as Monster Manual II (2002) and Book of Vile Darkness (2002).
 He was the co-creator of the comic Morgana X.

-Quinton was born in Fruita, Colorado in 1964 and lived in Oklahoma City, Oklahoma.
+Hoover was born in Fruita, Colorado in 1964 and lived in Oklahoma City, Oklahoma.
 He was married with four grown children.
 He died on April 20, 2013.